 - Identify ‘cut sets’ from a fault tree that models system reliability

 - Create FTA strategies that efficiently and effectively using teams (as part of a group activity)

-- List the pros of FTA to help identity when fault trees can support a specific decision
+- List the pros of FTA to help identify when fault trees can support a specific decision

 - List the cons of FTA to help identify when fault trees can NOT support a specific decision

-All students will need to have a computer or laptop with speakers, microphone and the capability of hosting Zoom TMvideo conferencing software.
+All students will need to have a computer or laptop with speakers, a microphone and the capability of hosting Zoom TM video conferencing software.
 You will also need to prepare yourself to be an ‘online student’ and make sure that wherever you are, you have set yourself up for learning.
-More help can be found at https://www.acuitas.com/how-to-be-an-online-student.
+More help can be found at the How to be a Successful Online Student page.